Skip to main content

 Whilst the approach to quality assurance in the HESA Data Platform (HDP) is similar to current practice in the Student and Student Alternative collections, we have improved automation and customisation.

-Quality and Credibility rules will each have tolerances associated with them.
+Quality rules will have tolerances associated with them.
 Previously providers had to request ‘switches’ to rules by contacting the Liaison team via email; these requests will now be handled directly through the HESA Data Platform (HDP) and Issue Management System (IMS).
 This will ensure that requests are routed correctly and reduce the feedback time.

-The HESA Data Platform (HDP) automatically raises issues in the Issue Management System (IMS).
-This is based on the latest submission after the reference period, which removes the need for what was previously called ‘Commit’.
-However, HESA and Statutory Customers will still review the submission ahead of allowing the provider to move to sign off: this step is called ‘Submit for Approval’.
-Providers can choose to create issues sooner if they choose to manage their workload effectively.
+HESA and Statutory Customers will still review the submission ahead of allowing the provider to move to sign off: this step is called ‘Submit for Approval’.

 Automation